hsteinshiromoto/hsteinshiromoto.github.io/index.md

 strategies.

 I currently work as a senior manager in data science and machine learning at Macquarie Group, an Australian banking institution.
-Here, I help the Risk Management Group to mitigate the risk of Macquarie's activities.
+Here, I help the Risk Management Group to mitigate the non-financial risk of Macquarie's activities.

-Previously, I was a senior data scientist at Telstra, an Australian telecommunications company where I use machine learning to provide a tailorized customer experience.
+Previously, I was a senior data scientist at Telstra, an Australian telecommunications company where I use machine learning for customer personalization.
 Before joining Telstra, I worked at QBE Insurance, and the University of Sydney.

 More broadly, I am also passionate about making a local impact, moving our society toward a more fair ideal.
 That means